Adrenaline (Epinephrine) Autoinjectors for General Use

 Adrenaline (epinephrine) autoinjectors (e.g EpiPen®) are approved for use in Australia and New Zealand for the emergency treatment of anaphylaxis, the most severe form of allergic reaction.

-ASCIA cannot dictate policy regarding the use of adrenaline autoinjectors for general use that are not prescribed for an individual.
-Advice from the local education and/or health authorities should be sought regarding authorisation to include adrenaline autoinjectors for general use in first aid kits and whether these can be administered in an emergency.
+ASCIA cannot dictate policy regarding the use of adrenaline autoinjectors for general use that are not prescribed for an individual person.
+Advice from the local education and/or health authorities should be sought regarding authorisation to include adrenaline autoinjectors for general use in first aid kits, and whether these can be administered in an emergency.

-Having an adrenaline autoinjector for general use (e.g. in first aid kits) should be considered as being additional to the prescribed adrenaline autoinjectors for individuals.
-They should NOT be a substitute for individuals at high risk of anaphylaxis having their own prescribed adrenaline autoinjector/s.
+Having an adrenaline autoinjector for general use (e.g. in first aid kits) should be considered as being additional to the prescribed adrenaline autoinjectors and should NOT be a substitute for people at high risk of anaphylaxis having their own prescribed adrenaline autoinjector/s.

 Adrenaline autoinjectors for general use are most likely to be used when:

-- An individual who is known to be at risk of anaphylaxis does not have their own device immediately accessible or the device is out of date; or
+- A person who is known to be at risk of anaphylaxis does not have their own device immediately accessible or the device is out of date.

-- A second dose of adrenaline is required before an ambulance has arrived; or
+- A second dose of adrenaline is required before an ambulance has arrived.

-- An individual's device has misfired or accidentally been discharged; or
+- A person's device has misfired or accidentally been discharged.

-- A previously diagnosed individual with mild allergy who was not prescribed an adrenaline autoinjector has their first episode of anaphylaxis; or less commonly
+- A person previously diagnosed with a mild or moderate allergy who was not prescribed an adrenaline autoinjector has their first episode of anaphylaxis.

-- An undiagnosed individual is having a first episode of anaphylaxis and was not previously known to be at risk (e.g. a child having their first reaction at school).
+- An undiagnosed person is having their first episode of anaphylaxis, and was not previously known to be at risk (e.g. a child having their first reaction at school).
 This is dependent on (a) local policies that allow administration under those circumstances, and (b) education of caregivers about the recognition of anaphylaxis and training in adrenaline autoinjector administration.

 Using another person's adrenaline autoinjector device

-- If the individual whose adrenaline autoinjector has been used has anaphylaxis before their adrenaline autoinjector is replaced, they should be taken immediately to hospital by ambulance.
-If the individual is not insured for the ambulance cost, this expense should be covered by the institution.
+- If the person whose adrenaline autoinjector has been used has anaphylaxis before their adrenaline autoinjector is replaced, they should be taken immediately to hospital by ambulance.
+If the person is not insured for the ambulance cost, this expense should be covered by the institution.

 - Adrenaline autoinjectors are available from pharmacies without a prescription at full price.

-- In Australia, the Pharmaceutical Benefits Scheme (PBS) listing for adrenaline autoinjectors allows for authority prescriptions of a maximum quantity of 2 adrenaline autoinjectors (EpiPen) for children or adults (no repeats).
-They are available at a subsidised cost when prescribed by doctors for individuals considered to be at high risk of anaphylaxis.
+- In Australia, the Pharmaceutical Benefits Scheme (PBS) listing for adrenaline autoinjectors allows for authority prescriptions of a maximum quantity of two adrenaline autoinjectors (EpiPen) for children or adults (no repeats).
+They are available at a subsidised cost when prescribed by doctors or nurse practitioners for people considered to be at high risk of anaphylaxis.

 - In New Zealand adrenaline autoinjectors are not currently subsidised by Pharmac.